konturno/konturno.github.io/gallery-2020-01-11/README.md

 _"Konturno" means "contour" in Esperanto._

-Our motto is "drop us a line"
+Our motto is "drop us a line."

 Open one of the links below.
 When the model appears and starts to rotate click the 'let's dance' button at top right.